inigogrch/dsci-workflow-automation/CONTRIBUTING.md

 For help, open an issue on GitHub.

-We appreciate your contributions—thank you for helping improve [Project Name]!
+We appreciate your contributions—thank you for helping improve our project, U.S. Adult Census Income Prediction with Logistic Regression!